Updated January 20, 2021

 With itemized mode, each line item within a transaction is separated and categorized separately.

-Note: You may manually override your export preferences when exporting transactions.
+You may manually override your export preferences when exporting transactions.
 Configuring your export mode will only define the default method for which you wish to export.

 Greenback takes precautions when exporting data to your accounting file by identifying potential transactions that may already exist on your books.

-With narrow matching, transactions are marked as potential duplicates based on the transaction amount, transaction date and the reference number (order number, invoice number, etc.).
+Transactions are marked as potential duplicates based on the transaction amount, transaction date and the reference number (order number, invoice number, etc.).

-Note at any time, you may override the mappings and categorize a transaction manually.
+At any time, you may override the mappings and categorize a transaction manually.

 Greenback gives you the option to itemize ancillary elements within a transaction.
 One of these items is shipping revenue and shipping costs.

 If you do not wish to track shipping, you can choose to allocate the shipping revenue or expense proportionally across all line items in a transaction during export.

 Sales Example: You sold three widgets to a customer at a cost of $15 each and charged your customer $9.00 for shipping.
 With proportional shipping configured, each line item on the order is allocated $3.00 of the shipping revenue for a total of $18 per line item.